bkrabach/recipe-executor/ai_context/generated/recipe_executor_code_files.md

 === File: recipe_executor/steps/base.py ===
 import logging
-from abc import ABC, abstractmethod from typing import Generic, Optional, TypeVar
+from abc import ABC, abstractmethod from typing import Generic, TypeVar, Optional

 from pydantic import BaseModel

 from recipe_executor.context import Context

+# Base configuration class for all step configurations
 class StepConfig(BaseModel):
-    """
-    Base class for step configurations.

-    Extend this class to create custom configuration models for steps.
+    """Base class for step configurations.
+Extend this class for specific steps.""" pass
-    """
-    pass

-# Type variable for generic configuration type
+# Generic type variable for step configuration types
 ConfigType = TypeVar("ConfigType", bound=StepConfig)

-class BaseStep(Generic[ConfigType], ABC):
+class BaseStep(ABC, Generic[ConfigType]):
-    """
-    Base abstract class for all steps in the Recipe Executor system.
+    """Base class for all step implementations in the Recipe Executor system.

-    Each concrete step must inherit from this class and implement the execute method.
+    Subclasses must implement the execute(context) method.
+Each step receives a config object and a logger instance.
+If no logger is provided, a default logger named 'RecipeExecutor' will be used.

     Args:
+        config (ConfigType): Configuration for the step.
-        config (ConfigType): The step configuration object validated via Pydantic. logger (Optional[logging.Logger]): Logger instance, defaults to 'RecipeExecutor' if not provided.
+        logger (Optional[logging.Logger]): Logger instance; defaults to a logger with name "RecipeExecutor".
     """

     def __init__(self, config: ConfigType, logger: Optional[logging.Logger] = None) -> None:
         self.config: ConfigType = config
-        self.logger: logging.Logger = logger or logging.getLogger("RecipeExecutor")
+        self.logger = logger or logging.getLogger("RecipeExecutor")
-        self.logger.debug(f"Initialized {self.__class__.__name__} with config: {self.config.dict()}" if hasattr(self.config, 'dict') else f"Initialized {self.__class__.__name__}")
+        # Log at debug level when the step component is initialized
+        self.logger.debug(f"Step component initialized with configuration: {self.config.json()}")

     @abstractmethod
     def execute(self, context: Context) -> None:
-        """
-        Execute the step using the provided context.
+        """Execute the step with the given context.

         Args:
-            context (Context): The execution context for the recipe, enabling data sharing between steps.
+            context: A context object for data sharing among steps.

         Raises:
-            NotImplementedError: Must be implemented by subclasses.
+            NotImplementedError: If the subclass does not implement this method.
         """
-        # Subclasses must override this method.
-        raise NotImplementedError(f"Each step must implement the execute method. {self.__class__.__name__} did not.")
+        raise NotImplementedError("Each step must implement the execute() method.")

 === File: recipe_executor/steps/execute_recipe.py ===